mubinui/green_certification/docs/prd.md

-# Green Certification - Product Requirements Document
+# Green Duty - Product Requirements Document

-**Project Name:** Green Certification
+**Project Name:** Green Duty
 **Document Version:** 1.0
 **Created By:** Emma - Product Manager
 **Date:** July 13, 2025

 ## Original Requirements

-Build a "Green Certification" system with three APIs that will analyze tree images with geolocation data to evaluate and certify tree planting efforts:
+Build a "Green Duty" system with three APIs that will analyze tree images with geolocation data to evaluate and certify tree planting efforts:

 1. An API to process geotagged tree images with latitude and longitude
 2. An API that integrates with Gemma 3n model (via Ollama) to detect tree species and age